Naming a new plant variety

 PBR Act - protection and compliance

-Under the Plant Breeder's Rights Act 1994, both the name and synonym of a plant variety are protected.
+Under the Plant Breeder's Rights Act 1994, both the name (officially called the denomination) and synonym of a plant variety are protected.
 A synonym is an additional name that the applicant can use to commercialise the variety in Australia.

 - a letter or letters that do not constitute a word a

 It may contain simply a letter or letters, numbers or combination of letters and numbers.
 Some special characters such as hyphen may be used.

 Check your name

 If you are unsure or confused about a proposed variety name, seek advice from an IP professional to check the acceptability of the name before filing your application.